-Definition 1 (Rational Steady State).
+Definition 1 (Steady State).
 In a steady state, all the quantities grow at constant rates, and the real interest rate is constant.
-In addition, in a rational steady state, there is a positive amount of production, and all the prices of existing capital are positive.
-The first statement is as usual growth models.
-The second statement assures that every existing capital is used in production as in Shell and Stiglitz (1967).
+The statement is as usual growth models.
 Throughout the steady state analysis, I assume constant vintage-specific technological change, $\hat{q}t = \hat{q}$, and constant labor growth, $\hat{L}(t) = \hat{L}$.
-3.1 Investment Scheme The original Solow's vintage growth model speculates that all new investment concentrates on the capital that has the newest available vintage by model's construction.
-In his model, this speculation is allowed because marginal product of capital with the newest vintage technology is always higher than any obsolete vintage capital since the labor is vintage-nonspecific and there is a positive vintage-specific technological change with single vintage-specific capital.
-6Of course, the aggregate production function is expressed as $Y(t) = J(t)^{\alpha+\beta}L(t)^{1-\alpha-\beta}$, which is the same form as Solow (1960).
-J(t) stands for Solow's Jelly Capital.
+3.1 Investment Scheme Solow (1960)'s vintage growth model speculates that all new investment concentrates 6Of course, the aggregate production function can be expressed as $Y(t) = J(t)^{\alpha+\beta}L(t)^{1-\alpha-\beta}$, which is the same form as Solow (1960).
+J(t) stands for Solow's Jelly Capital. on the capital that has the newest available vintage by model's construction.
+In his model, this speculation is allowed because marginal product of capital with the frontier vintage technology is always higher than any obsolete vintage capital since vintage-nonspecific labor can be freely reallocated to the frontier production technology.
 This is not necessarily the case in the current model, however - the key is the existence of chronologically compatible vintage-specific capital with different longevity.
 Suppose initially the allocation of long-lived and short-lived capital with a specific vintage v is optimal such that the prices of two capital types are one.
 Then, over time, the existing stock of long-lived capital becomes relatively abundant to that of short-lived capital without investment.
 In this case, if long-lived capital is important enough in production and lasts much longer than short-lived capital, and the rate of the vintage-specific technological progress is slow enough, then investment in the obsolete short-lived capital may become attractive than that in new short-lived capital.
 The possibility of investment in obsolete vintage capital complicates the characterization of investment patterns and price distribution across vintages and capital types.
 In order to overcome the complexity of the model, I now analyze four possible investment schemes of available specific vintage production, v < t.
 Definition 2 (Investment Scheme).
 Consider an existing vintage production, $v \leq t$.
-Define the four investment schemes such that if the production with the vintage technology is: - (i) in scheme (a), there is no continuous investment in either A_v nor B_v ; - (ii) in scheme (b), there is continuous investment only in A_v ; - (iii) in scheme (c), there is continuous investment only in B_v ; - (iv) in scheme (d), there is continuous investment in both A_v and B_v .

-From the definition above, we can determine the relationships of two different vintages when they have the same investment scheme.7 Notice that the scheme (d) is not allowed across vintages, because if different vintages v and v' are in scheme (d), both capital types' prices must be one and therefore $MPA_v(s) = MPA{v'}(s)$ and $MPB_v(s) = MPB{v'}(s)$, which breaks (17).
-In a steady state, all $Y_v(t)$, $A_v(t)$, and $B_v(t) \forall v$ grow at constant rates and the interest rate is a constant, $r(t) = r^$.
+Define the four investment schemes such that if the production with the vintage technology is: - (i) in scheme (a), there is no continuous positive investment in either A_v nor B_v ; - (ii) in scheme (b), there is continuous positive investment only in A_v ; - (iii) in scheme (c), there is continuous positive investment only in B_v ; - (iv) in scheme (d), there is continuous positive investment in both A_v and B_v .
+From the definition above, we can determine the relationships of two different vintages when they have the same investment scheme.7 In a steady state, all $Y_v(t)$, $A_v(t)$, and $B_v(t) \forall v$ grow at constant rates and the interest rate is a constant, $r(t) = r^$.
 Thus, I can draw the following lemma.
-7See Appendix A.1 for details.
+7See Appendix A.2 for details.